 Bystanders play a critical role in the prevention of sexual and relationship violence.
 They are "individuals who observe violence or witness the conditions that perpetuate violence.
 They are not directly involved but have the choice to intervene, speak up, or do something about it."
 We want to promote a culture of community accountability where bystanders are actively engaged in the prevention of violence without causing further harm.
-Below is a list of ways how someone can be an active bystander: 11
+Below is a list of ways how someone can be an active bystander:11

-- a) Watch out for your friends and fellow students/employees.
-If you see someone who looks like they could be in trouble or need help, ask if they are ok. - b) Confront people who try to seclude, hit on, make out with, or have sex with people who are incapacitated. - c) Speak up when someone discusses plans to take sexual advantage of another person.
+- a.
+Watch out for your friends and fellow students/employees.
+If you see someone who looks like they could be in trouble or need help, ask if they are ok. - b.
+Confront people who try to seclude, hit on, make out with, or have sex with people who are incapacitated. - c.
+Speak up when someone discusses plans to take sexual advantage of another person. - d.
+Believe someone who discloses sexual assault, abusive behavior, or experience with stalking.